huynhgreensystem/docker-compose-lamp/README.md

 Your LAMP stack is now ready!!
 You can access it via `http://localhost`.

 ##  Configuration and Usage
+- Go to www folder
+- Git clone the php project (nextversion).
+- Adjust the config database of php project (nextversion).

 ### General Information
 This Docker Stack is build for local development and not for production usage.